methusalah/SplineMesh/README.md

  - Strong performances

 ## How to use it?
-SplineMesh is currently in validation process by Unity team and will be hopefully released soon on the asset store.
-Links will be available here soon.

-The plugin includes doc, comments and a complete showcase with exemples in action for your convienence.
+Get the asset on the Asset Store [here](https://assetstore.unity.com/packages/tools/modeling/splinemesh-104989).
+It includes doc, comments and a complete showcase with exemples in action for your convienence.

+Don't hesitate to contact the author via the store or github issue page.

 ## How to contribute?
 SplineMesh is free and open-source.
-A strictly identical paid version will be available for 5$ to support the author if you wish.
+You can support the author by buying [the 5$ paid version](https://assetstore.unity.com/packages/tools/modeling/splinemesh-paid-version-104998), which contains no additional feature.

+Asset reviews, github stars and twitter followers are very appricated.

-You can also contribute to the code itself by sending code or your own exemple components, the author will be glad to include your work.
+You can also contribute to the code itself by sending code, pull request or your own exemple components, the author will be glad to include your work on the store.

 ![please report broken links](https://s7.postimg.org/ryh52yi17/Showcase.png)